MDrica1/Classification-variability-Be-stars/README.md

 # Variability of the Hα line in Be stars: a statistical study.

 The present study was carried out in 2022.

-For my undergraduate thesis in astrophysics, I conducted a statistical study on the variability of the H-alpha line in Be stars.
+I conducted a statistical study on the variability of the H-alpha line in Be stars.

+## Data visualization, data analysis and statistics

+I constructed a variety of graphs of different types in this work, and here you can see at least one example of each type.

+For more data visualization examples using Python libraries, also consult the README of the Stellar-Visualization-Spectra-Blackbody-Surveys-and-Atmosphere repository.

 ## Resume